 With the estimated supply side parameters $\hat{\theta}^s$ and demand side parameters $\hat{\theta}^d$ in hand, we can solve for equilibrium in the residential housing market.
 Our counterfactual exercises will consist of imposing an exogenous zoning map M (the policy experiment), obtaining p(M), a J-vector of counterfactual prices $p = [p_1, ..., p_J]$ in each location j such that supply and demand are equated under M. We conduct the equilibrium analysis at the commuting zone level.
-We analyze the following map M scenarios: 1) A baseline equilibrium that takes observed zone-level market shares in 2016 (just prior to the 2016 reform), and estimated demand parameters and calculates the price vector necessary to equate supply and demand.32 2) A counterfactual where we simulate the model for ten years given the 2004 zoning map.
-3) A counterfactual where we simulate the model for ten years given the 2016 reform zoning map.
+We analyze the following map M scenarios: 1) A baseline equilibrium that takes observed zone-level market shares in 2016 (just prior to the 2016 reform), and estimated demand parameters and calculates the price vector necessary to equate supply and demand.37 2) A counterfactual where we simulate the model for ten years given the 2004 zoning map.
 4) A "double BAR" counterfactual where we keep BAR at 2004 levels for blocks that in reality received lower BARs in the 2016 reform, and double the ultimate 2016 BAR for blocks that received an increase in BAR in the 2016 reform.
 In simulations (2)-(4) we run the supply model for 10 years to estimate impacts of new permits on new construction, prices, residential sorting, and welfare.